🤝 Pleased to meet you too!

 I've worked with various technologies in my career, but I found that common challenges appear in all of them:

 Yeeld back-end stack uses Spring Boot with Kotlin, PostgreSQL, Kafka, Elixir, Go + some Node.js and Python.
-Almost everything runs on self-managed Kubernetes Cluster in AWS.
+Almost everything runs on our self-managed Kubernetes Cluster in AWS.
 PostgreSQL is provided by RDS and our Kafka Cluster is self-managed.

 Our mobile app uses React Native and Typescript.
 It's consuming a GraphQL API using the Apollo client.
 We use the awesome apollo-tooling to generate TypeScript interfaces out of our GraphQL queries.